NavosX/Byte/README.md

 #### How does the coloring system work?

-Once the user submits a valid `/color` command, the bot checks if the user already has a colored role, in case he does the bot removes it and then adds the color role tagged in the command option.
+Once the user submited a valide `/color` command, the bot checks if the user already have a colored role, in case he does the bot removes it and then adds the color role tagged in the command option.

 **Sources:** `src/events/commands/changeColor.js` `src/utils/addRole.js` `src/utils/removeRole.js`

-#### How does the levelling system work?
+#### How does the leveling system work?

-After you send a message, the bot connects to your MongoDB and writes an object containing the following attributes:
+After you send a message, the bot connects to your mongoDB and writes an object containing the following attributes:
 ```
 {
-    "_id": collection ID,
+    "_id": collection id,
-    "userId": user ID,
+    "userId": user Id,
-    "guildId": guild ID,
+    "guildId": guild Id,
     "xp": total xp,
     "level": level,
-    "__v": version key
+    "__v": versionKey
 }
 ```
 Each message gives the user a random xp between 5 and 15, then the level is calculated using this formula `(level ÷ 0.25)² + 5`.